DEI and the Nervous System

 Just as inner healing requires honesty, curiosity, and nervous system awareness, so does societal healing.
 We can't create meaningful change without first being willing to look at what's difficult.
 As Dr. Gabor Maté often teaches, facing truth hurts — and it can also set us free.

 I encourage you to learn from those doing this work directly.
-Selam Debs offers The Anti-Racism Course and several free guides including 10 Ways White Women Can Dismantle White Supremacy, which explores topics like tone policing, the white saviour complex, meritocracy, and spiritual bypassing.
+Selam Debs offers The Anti-Racism Course and several Free Guides including 10 Ways White Women Can Dismantle White Supremacy, which explores topics like tone policing, the white saviour complex, meritocracy, and spiritual bypassing.

 I also highly recommend the Indigenous Cultural Safety training through San'yas, which offers essential education on the historical and ongoing impacts of colonialism on Indigenous peoples.